We can’t think of a better way to put it then the ZDNet article :

 It means that managed container services where your application is likely running alongside applications of other users, may not provide appropriate confidentiality and privacy guarantees until the vulnerability is patched.

 RunC maintainer Alexa Sarai responded to the disclosure and provided a patch that mitigates the vulnerability.
 LXC and Mesos containers might still be vulnerable.
-More importantly though, the general problem underlying this particular case, a lack of adequate isolation between containers on the same host, remains a huge concern.
+More importantly though, the general problem underlying this particular case, is a lack of adequate isolation between containers on the same host, remains a huge concern.

 This disclosure follows shortly after the finding of a major Kubernetes vulnerability disclosed in December and adds up to a series of sobering realizations regarding container security.